AdobeDocs/certification.en/help/certifications/restart-program.md

 ---
 # Restart your certification journey by going from expired to certified

+>[!AVAILABILTY]
+>
-This limited time program, offered **from April 24th, 2023 through October 20th, 2023**, gives you a chance to update your skills and stay ahead of the curve in a rapidly changing digital landscape.
+> This limited time program, offered from **April 24th, 2023 through October 20th, 2023**.
+The program provides an opportunity to update your skills and stay ahead of the curve in a rapidly changing digital landscape.
+>

-Individuals whose certifications expired starting in 2020 through April 23, 2023, are eligible for this **free** program.
+> ** ELIGIBILITY : Individuals whose certifications expired starting in 2020 through April 23, 2023 are eligible for this **free** program.

 ## Introduction

 The Adobe Restart Program is an initiative that allows individuals with expired [!DNL Experience Cloud] certifications to re-certify, free of charge.
 If you have previously held an Adobe Experience Cloud certification that has since expired, you may be eligible to Restart your certification via FREE and non-proctored testing formats.
 This program is a valuable resource for people seeking to enhance their knowledge and skills of the Adobe Experience Cloud and stay competitive.

 ### Steps to restart your expired certification{#exams}